Social wellbeing

 The Faith Centre opened in 2014 and serves as a wellbeing hub hosting a range of activities for worship, prayer, refreshment, encounter, hospitality and learning for all staff and students, and welcomes all.
 The Cave is also available for a quiet space for reflection.

-Take a look at the faith and wellbeing on offer at our Faith Centre.
+Take a look at the faith and wellbeing on offer at the Faith Centre.